 Love to travel, learn, and collaborate with new colleagues?

-**Please note that members who already sit on a committee, need to reapply**
+**Please note that members who already serve on a CBC committee or branch executive committee, need to reapply**

 National Grievance Committee: Handles grievances referred to the national level.
 It’s where we really put the collective agreement to the test.
 This committee meets several times a year and requires good analytical and critical thinking skills.